jma1ice/newsletterr/readme.md

 * Checking "include XYZ in email" buttons should trigger them to be added to the previewed email in realtime, as snap-ins that can be removed on the fly as well.
 Maybe a button instead of a check box?
 * Graph/stat ordering?
 Should it have a default ordering, or user editable?
 * BCC text appears on the bottom left of the main text field, should be on top or centered.
 Some form of field validation should be in here to make sure it's "email, email" - regex maybe?
 Prevent empty emails or duplicates in case the user messes with it.
 Come to think of it, could the users not be added in a "tag" format style, that is to say, each user entered is an 'item' with a small 'x' next to them to remove if needed.
-* light and dark mode toggle in settings
 * I don't believe I understand the placeholder boxes...
 * Limit maximum days to pull data, and have buttons underneath to pull last 7, 30, 60, 90, 120?
 Max at like 6 months?
 * All "hours" values should be rounded down to whole numbers